nginxinc/nginx-gateway-fabric/examples/traffic-splitting/README.md

 # Example

-In this example we will deploy NGINX Kubernetes Gateway and configure traffic splitting for a simple cafe application.
+In this example we will deploy NGINX Gateway Fabric and configure traffic splitting for a simple cafe application.
 We will use HTTPRoute resources to split traffic between two versions of the application -- `coffee-v1` and `coffee-v2`.

 ## Running the Example

-## 1. Deploy NGINX Kubernetes Gateway
+## 1. Deploy NGINX Gateway Fabric

-1. Follow the [installation instructions](/docs/installation.md) to deploy NGINX Kubernetes Gateway.
+1. Follow the [installation instructions](/docs/installation.md) to deploy NGINX Gateway Fabric.

-1. Save the public IP address of NGINX Kubernetes Gateway into a shell variable:
+1. Save the public IP address of NGINX Gateway Fabric into a shell variable:

    ```text
    GW_IP=XXX.YYY.ZZZ.III
    ```

-1. Save the port of NGINX Kubernetes Gateway:
+1. Save the port of NGINX Gateway Fabric:

    ```text
    GW_PORT=<port number>